No products in the cart.

 Seven Steps teaches students how to think more creatively in order to write original texts that engage the audience.
 Thinking creatively – or being ‘in the Alpha zone’ – is actually a different brain state to logical, analytical thought (Beta).

-- Decrease the level of visual stimuli by dimming the light and lowering blinds.
+- decreasing the level of visual stimuli (e.g. dim the lights and lower the blinds)

-- Create a quiet, enclosed space, just like Jolimont Primary School have done with their Alpha Zone tent!
+- creating a quiet, enclosed space, just like Jolimont Primary School have done with their Alpha Zone tent!

 Behind the teacher’s desk: My first term with the Seven Steps